 - The employee during employment has taken leave with salary.

-- The employee who has been absent due to temporary disablement caused by accident arising out of and in the course of his work.
+- The employee who has been absent due to temporary disablement caused by accident during the work.

-- The employee during the accounting year has been on maternity leave with salary.
+- The employee has been on maternity leave with salary in the accounting year.

 Payment of Minimum and Maximum Bonus

 - The minimum bonus will be 8.33% of the salary during the year, or

 - 100 rupees will be given in case of employees above 15 years and sixty rupees in the case of employees below 15 years, whichever is higher.

 - The maximum bonus is 20% of the salary during the accounting year.

 The payment of bonus should be paid in cash within eight months from the end of the accounting year or within a month from the date of enforcement of the act.